IUENIX/DLBDSMLUSL01-Machine-Learning-Unsupervised-Learning-and-Feature-Engineering/readme.txt

 |__ mental-heath-in-tech-2016_20161114.csv
 |__ README.txt

 > IMPORTANT! **Please Notice:** The CSV filename from the source contains a typo ("heath" instead of "health").
-This is the original Kaggle filename do not rename it, or update the `DATA_FILE` constant near the top of the script.
+This is the original Kaggle filename do not rename it, or update the 'DATA_FILE' constant near the top of the script.
 If you modify it this script will fail to provide the proper desired /scoped output as the reviewer will download the file from its source, not your computer.

 The dataset can be downloaded from: https://www.kaggle.com/osmi/mental-health-in-tech-2016 link provided in the 1.1 Task 1: Mental Health in Technology related Jobs task description.